 Moving companies distinguish themselves from the competition by offering professional service.
 Don’t underestimate how much a simple compliment to the foreman will mean to him and his team.

-Skip the beer, and offer lunch.
+Skip the beer, and offer a bite to eat.

 Open up your furniture inventory.